-and sizes of cities, I define a city in the model as a grid cell with non-farm population above 10,000 inhabitants.
-In any time period, I measure urbanization as the ratio of non-farm population living in cities to total U.S. population, just like in the data.
-Figure 6 presents the evolution of urbanization in the model.
-The left panel of Figure 6 shows that the fraction of U.S. population living in cities started to increase rapidly after 1830 both in the model and in the data.
-In 1860, 14.8% of U.S. population lived in cities in the data, while the corresponding number is 11.2% in the model.
+of U.S. population lived in cities in the data, while the corresponding number is 11.2% in the model.
 The right panel of Figure 6 shows that urbanization is mainly due to the Northeast, where the share of people living in cities in 1860 was more than ten times as high as the U.S. urbanization rate in 1790.
 In the model, this is largely due to the productivity advantage of pre-existing Northeast cities, which allows them to remain strong over the whole period of investigation.

 Figure 7 presents the set of cells in which cities form by 1860 in the model, and contrasts it with the data.
 As the location of cities other than the five pre-existing ones is completely untargeted in the calibration, it is natural that the model does not match city locations exactly.
-Nonetheless, it is reassuring that both the number of cells that contain cities (50 in the model, 75 in the data) and the geographic location pattern of cities look similar.
-In particular, cities are not all clustered together but rather spread out across the Northeast, the Midwest and the South, though the model stops short at predicting cities in the central parts of the Midwest and the South.
+Nonetheless, it is reassuring that both the number of cells that contain cities (fifty in the model and seventy-five in the data) and the geographic location pattern of cities look similar.
+In particular, cities are not all clustered together but rather spread out across the Northeast, the Midwest, and the South, though the model stops short at predicting cities in the central parts of the Midwest and the South.

 In the model, the fact that cities are spread out in space is tightly linked to the key role that farm hinterlands play in city formation.
-Close to cities, workers have an incentive to specialize in farm activities and ship their product to the city rather than create another concentration of non-farm activity.
-However, one would expect this effect to be
+Close to cities, workers have an incentive to specialize in farm activities and ship their product to the city rather than create another concentration of